Impact of Agile on teams’ organization – Analyst role

 There are also some cases where Analysts are assigned the role of Scrum Master, using their communication and process improvement skills to manage the team’s work and help them to effectively cooperate.

-At Celfocus, Analysts usually play the role of “Value Owner”, a figure that supports the Product Owner in the definition, writing and grooming of user stories, but also has the knowledge, with the support of the Development team, to perform the technical assessment and estimations of the user stories and break them down into smaller pieces such as tasks.
+At Celfocus, Analysts usually play the role of “Value Owner”, a figure that supports the Product Owner in the definition, writing and grooming of user stories, but also has the knowledge, with the support of the Development team, to perform the technical assessment and break them down into smaller pieces such as tasks.

 What really changes?
 Nothing and a lot.